LeddarTech cuts 95 percent of staff in bid to rescue its business

 RELATED: Canada’s auto tech industry crashes into a triple emergency

-While LeddarTech said last week that it was working with Desjardins and bridge lenders on a “potential solution,” the company still hasn’t secured relief from its obligations under the credit facility or any additional finance, despite “active discussions.”
+While LeddarTech said it was working with Desjardins and bridge lenders on a “potential solution,” the company still hadn’t secured relief from its obligations under the credit facility or any additional finance, until its June 9 announcement.

 Founded in 2007, LeddarTech develops environmental-sensing solutions for autonomous vehicles and advanced driver-assistance systems.
 The company went public on the Nasdaq stock exchange in December 2023, just under two years after it closed $140 million in equity Series D funding and debt.
 The company already faced trouble once, when Nasdaq warned its share price has fallen below the $1-USD minimum required to maintain its listing on the Nasdaq Global Market.

 LeddarTech’s stock price opened 2025 trading at $1.28 USD per share, and even peaked up to $1.75 USD per share at one point.
-It has since dropped more than 75 percent of its value, trading at $0.30 USD per share, with a market cap of $11.1 million USD, as of noon Thursday.
+It has since dropped more than 75 percent of its value, trading at $0.30 USD per share, with a market cap of $11.1 million USD, as of noon on May 22.
+Following its June 11 warning that it does not expect to continue operations, LeddarTech stock was trading at $0.23 USD per share.

 Feature image courtesy LeddarTech.